nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ## donation information

-### bitcoin
+### btc
-bitcoin address where people can send donations to support the operation of this tor relay.
+Bitcoin or [OpenAlias](https://openalias.org/) address where people can send donations to support the operation of this tor relay.

 length: < 100 characters

 valid characters: [A-Za-z0-9]

-### zcash
+### zec
-zcash address where people can send donations to support the operation of this tor relay.
+Zcash address where people can send donations to support the operation of this tor relay.

 length: < 96 characters

 valid characters: [A-Za-z0-9]

+### xmr
+Monero or [OpenAlias](https://openalias.org/) address where people can send donations to support the operation of this tor relay.

+length: < 100 characters

 ### donationurl
 url pointing to a website that contains donation information to support this tor relay.